pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 [/tabs]

 <a href="#heading--how-to-set-up-a-bridge-with-maas"><h3 id="heading--how-to-set-up-a-bridge-with-maas">How to set up a bridge with MAAS</h3></a>

-At various times in your MAAS network, you may need to set up a bridge to connect between your machines and MAAS, as shown in this section.

-[note]
-It's essential to enforce usage of IP addresses to avoid domain name conflicts, should different controllers resolve the same domain name with different IP addresses.
-You should also avoid using 127.0.0.1 when running multiple controllers, as it would confuse MAAS.
-[/note]

 [tabs]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]